spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

   * Explain that a component can set and update its own state, whereas its props are always received from up above and considered immutable (can't/shouldn't be changed).

-* Replace your Create React App's `src` folder with [27-Ins_BasicState](../../../../01-Class-Content/19-react/01-Activities/27-Ins_BasicState/src).
+* Replace your Create React App's `src` folder with [14-Ins_BasicState](../../../../01-Class-Content/19-react/01-Activities/14-Ins_BasicState/src).
+Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.

 * Open your browser to [localhost:3000](http://localhost:3000) and demonstrate the rendered app.